ga-wdi-boston/ruby-diagnostic/README.md

 ## [License](LICENSE)

 1. All content is licensed under a CC­BY­NC­SA 4.0 license.
 1. All software code is licensed under GNU GPLv3.
-For commercial use oralternative licensing, please contact legal@ga.co.
+For commercial use or alternative licensing, please contact legal@ga.co.